 Form 1.5 - Program Communication (cont.)
-Program Communication/ Advertising Publication/Form in Which it is Communicated ed to enrolled students?
-Please submit printed promotional information on or provide a URL where this information is available.
+Program Communication/ Advertising Publication/Form in Which it is Communicated How are the following communicated to enrolled students?
+Please submit printed promotional information that documents required information or provide a URL where this information is available.
 Academic calendar Criteria for successful completion of each segment of the program Criteria for program completion How are the following communicate ed to program faculty?
 Please explain.
 Student names/addresses will be e-mailed to ANFP each month or whenever students enroll (with student's permission) All graduate lists will be e-mailed to ANFP within two weeks of graduation Certificates that include the required items will be provided to students upon successful completion of the program.
 Provide copy of certificate for review and approval